 How popular is the baby name Gilford in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Gilford and check out all the blog posts that mention the name Gilford.
+Plus, check out all the blog posts that mention the name Gilford.

 A reader named Ashley writes: